 I woke early on Monday morning, although it was nice to know that we had a relatively late start.
-I felt mixed emotions about what we would be doing.
+I felt mixed emotions about what we would be doing: a trail run.

-I knew that the trail run consisted of 5 mile loops, and that each runner could choose to do as many or as few as they wanted to.
+I knew that the trail run consisted of 5-mile loops.
+Each runner could choose to do as many or as few as they wanted to.
 Last time I did 10 miles, and I knew that there would be no pressure on me to do that much as no-one seems to expect triathletes to run… however, I wanted to do better than I did in January, and also knew that I should do some training ahead of Gosport Half Marathon on 17th November.
 This also needed to be balanced with the fact that I knew I had a tough week ahead of me.

-In January, my run started out well at a good pace with Ruth and Dave, but I fell half way around and cut my hands as well as badly scraping my thigh.
-It really knocked my confidence and made me run tentatively for several months afterwards (as well as giving me a lasting scar on my butt!!!)
-I ended up having to walk part of the first loop, and jogged the second lap slowly with Eric having to motivate me in the end, so this time I was determined to remain alert and have fun.
+In January, my run started out at a good pace with Ruth and Dave.
+Halfway around I fell and cut my hands as well as badly scraping my thigh.
+It really knocked my confidence and made me run tentatively for several months afterwards.
+(It also gave me a lasting scar on my butt!!!)
+I ended up having to walk part of the first loop, and jogged the second lap slowly with Eric having to motivate me in the end.
+This time I was determined to remain alert and have fun.